Zarina HashmiThe Ten Thousand Things

-The work of Zarina Hashmi is defined by her adherence to the personal and the essential.
-An early interest in architecture and mathematics is reflected in her use of geometry and her emphasis on structural purity.
-While her work tends towards minimalism, its starkness is tempered by its texture and materiality.
-Her art poignantly chronicles her life and recurring themes include home, displacement, borders, journey and memory.
+Luhring Augustine is pleased to present The Ten Thousand Things, an exhibition of works on paper and sculpture by Zarina Hashmi.
+The work of Zarina is defined by her adherence to the personal and the elemental.
+An early exposure to architecture is reflected in her use of geometry and her emphasis on structural purity.
+While her work reveals a minimalist sensibility, it is imbued with a materiality which mitigates the starkness of her reductive approach.
+Her art poignantly chronicles her life and recurring themes include home, displacement, journey and memory.
+For Zarina - a woman, a restless traveler, a citizen of the world and yet, an exile - the notion of home is tenuous, yet paramount.

 Zarina Hashmi was born in 1937 in Aligarh, India.
-After receiving a degree in mathematics, she went on to study woodblock printing in Bangkok and Tokyo, and intaglio with S. W. Hayter at Atelier-17 in Paris.
-She has participated in numerous exhibitions, including most recently Mind and Matter: Alternative Abstractions from 1940s to Present at the Museum of Modern Art, New York, Gouge: The Modern Woodcut at the Hammer Museum, Los Angeles and WACK!
+After receiving a degree in mathematics, she went on to study printmaking with S. W. Hayter at Atelier-17 in Paris and woodblock printing at Toshi Yoshido Studio in Tokyo.
+She has participated in numerous exhibitions, including most recently The Third Mind: American Artists Contemplate Asia 1860-1989 at the Guggenheim Museum, New York, Gouge: The Modern Woodcut at the Hammer Museum, Los Angeles and WACK!
 Art and the Feminist Revolution a traveling exhibition organized by MOCA, Los Angeles.
-Her work is in the permanent collections of the Bibliothèque Nationale, Paris; the Victoria & Albert Museum, London; the Hammer Museum, Los Angeles; the Whitney Museum of American Art, New York; the Guggenheim Museum, New York and the Museum of Modern Art, New York.
-Her retrospective exhibition at the Hammer Museum entitled Zarina: Paper Like Skin opens in September 2012, and will travel to the Guggenheim in New York in 2013.
+Her work is in the permanent collections of the Bibliothèque Nationale, Paris, the Victoria & Albert Museum, London, and the Museum of Modern Art, New York.
 The artist lives and works in New York.